 Only research subjects that did not touch their phones were included in the final numbers, that is people who only heard the notification.
-The group that heard the phone calls made 28% more errors than there first try.
+The group that heard the phone calls made 28% more errors than their first try.
 The group who heard the text notifications made 23% more errors.
 Finally the group that received no notifications made only 7% more errors than their first test.
 The researchers hypothesized the increase in errors in the control group was due to fatigue in taking the same test twice.

 So what does this all mean?
 You won’t practice as well if you are listening to constant notifications on your phone.
 The research subjects task was very simple, and they had an average of 25% increase in errors.
 I would hazard a guess that with music practice your increase in errors may be even higher because of the complexity of the task.
 Remember practice equals permanent.
 You don’t want to continually practice errors, and that’s what practicing with your phone will do to you.

 What if you not only hear a text notification, but also read it?
 Or what if you talk to a friend that walked into your practice room.
 The loss of productivity gets even worse.
 The loss of productivity caused by switching from one task to another is often termed by researchers as the “Cognitive Switching Penalty”.